facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/note_about_performance.rst

     matmul(mat3, mat4, outputs=out)     # outputs re-used

-Static sizes for Autotuning
+Static sizes for autotuning
 ---------------------------

 Tensor Comprehensions have an autotuner that uses evolutionary search to find faster kernels.
 TC tries to specialize the kernels to the given input sizes.
 If the sizes are parametric, then the search space will become bigger and the performance is not as good static input sizes.
 Hence, for now, TC takes static input sizes.
-More concretely,
+More
+concretely:

 1. you can not tune a kernel for parametric size ranges like batchsize between 16 and 32.

-2. you can tune a kernel let's say :code:`avgpool` for input shape :code:`(16, 32, 24, 23)`
-by simply calling:
+2. you can tune a kernel let's say :code:`avgpool` for input shape :code:`(16, 32, 24, 23)` by simply calling:

 .. code::